 It will also minimise the risk of injury resulting from stretching too much trying to get at a utensil in the back or bumping one’s head against the underside of the counter while reaching in to retrieve an item.
-Nowadays, one can find several innovative ideas for corner cabinets.
+Nowadays, one can find several innovative ideas for corner solutions.
 These include pull-out systems, pivoting mechanisms and more that can help to organise the space better.

 8. The dimensions between your tap and sink matter

 We’ve all had the infuriating experience of turning on the kitchen tap only to be sprayed with water.

 Splash back is a common issue, and one that results from a poor relationship between your water pressure and the dimensions of your mixer and sink.

 While there is no single solution to fit every kitchen, if you don’t want to wear your water think twice before pairing a deep sink with a high arched spout, or choosing a short sink and a long tap.
 This spring-loaded swivel mixer stands tall at 700 millimeters, though the low spout ensures minimal splash back.
 The kitchen corner is often the toughest space to utilize, whether its inside the cabinets or on top of the counter.
 A corner kitchen sink/wash casket, though often more expensive than a straight one, can be a good way to utilise the corner.
 Corner kitchen sinks/wash casket are now being easily available.
 Corner kitchen sinks/wash casket also add a unique visual appeal to your kitchen.

 9. Add a sprung floor… and some comfort